 Your siblings’ DNA tests can help your family history–even if you have already tested!
 Here’s what you can do with the combined power of your brothers’ and sisters’ DNA test results.

 How many DNA tests does one family need?
+Do siblings have the same DNA?
 Does a genetic genealogist gain any advantage by testing their siblings, even though you all come from the same parents?
 It might seem counterintuitive, but the bottom line is YES!–if both of your parents aren’t likely to take DNA tests themselves.

 Stop and consider for a minute what YOUR DNA test reveals about your parents.
 Your DNA report is (on average) a 50% mish-mash of your parents’ DNA.
 Half of your dad is in you, and half of your mom.
 If you have any full siblings, your parents also gave half of their DNA to those brothers or sisters, but it’s a different half than the half you received.
 We’ll come back to this idea in more detail in a minute.
 The main idea to know right now is that your siblings’ DNA provides additional insight into your parents’ heritage.

 So what can you actually DO with your siblings’ DNA test results, separately or together?
 I’m glad you asked.
 Before I offer 3 tantalizing answers, here’s a quick reminder.
 When you invite anyone to take a DNA test, be sure they know they might learn new (and perhaps unwelcome) information.
 For example, that they’re not biologically connected to one or more relatives or that they have biological relatives they didn’t know about.
 People shouldn’t test unless they consider themselves prepared for those possibilities.

 What can you do with your siblings’ DNA tests?

 1. Get a second (and third) opinion on ethnicity results